avastmick/Ethereum-local-testnet/README.md

 # Next steps

-I'll add something more flexible than a blunt instrument bash script using python and later rust (cos I can).
+I'll add something more flexible than a blunt instrument bash script, using python and later rust (cos I can).

 I hope it gets you to where you want to go faster than manual configuration.